PROJECT: Mobilising efforts to reduce deforestation for water, energy and food security in Indonesia

 This project examines how Indonesia can transition away from its current ‘business as usual’ development model and achieve its water, energy and food security goals without further deforestation.
 In doing so, it identifies opportunities and challenges for the necessary coordinated development strategies that recognise and account for the true value of natural resources, their ecosystem services, and the inherent resource trade-offs between sectors.

-The research is led by the Global Canopy Programme, in collaboration with Wildlife Conservation Society Indonesia.
+The research is led by the Global Canopy Programme, in collaboration with the Wildlife Conservation Society, Indonesia.
 It builds on a CDKN-funded project investigating the trade-offs, strategic priorities and entry points for the water-energy-food nexus in Latin America and the Caribbean and WEF security in Amazonia.
 CDKN is also funding research examining the current institutional arrangements and challenges for achieving integrated water-energy-food planning and decision making in Kenya.

 In particular, the project uses a water-energy-food (WEF) nexus approach to: